 Upland heath, tinting the landscape seasonally purple, covers areas of the slopes of the Pennine moors in the west of Barnsley.
 It is found above the 300 metre contour and enclosed pasture land.

 Due to the altitude, weather conditions and soils, special communities of flora and fauna are found in the habitat, notably Mountain Hare and a range of moorland birds, including Red Grouse

 Priority habitat details

-Upland heathland is a local priority habitat because of its national status, the species it supports and the potential for its conservation in Barnsley.
+Upland Heathland is a local priority habitat because of its national status, the species it supports and the potential for its conservation in Barnsley.

-It is a UKBAP priority habitat and Section 41 habitat of principal importance.
+Upland Heathland is a UKBAP priority habitat and Section 41 habitat of principal importance.

-It is identified in Phase 1 habitat surveys as dwarf shrub heath.
+It is identified in Phase 1 habitat surveys as dwarf shrub heath,

-It has dwarf shrubs such as heather or bilberry covering at least 25% of an area of mineral soils or thin peat less than 0.5m deep.
+It s found above the 300 metre contour on upland moors and has dwarf shrubs, eg heather or bilberry, covering >25% of an area of mineral soils or thin peat less than 0.5m deep.

-The National Vegetation Classification categories for upland heathland are based on the main associated shrub:
+Upland heath is dominated by Common Heather and the NVC National Vegetation Classification is based on the main associated shrub: